-- Evaluate a guaranteed ride home program to support employees utilizing ride share programs and public transit. - Explore potential last mile strategies for public transportation that could be implemented at the time the BRT opens. - Continue exploring additional shuttle strategies with other local institutions. - Continue use of valet parking in the on-campus garages at peak demand periods. - Offer rideshare/carpool/vanpool matching for employees (coordinate with Southwestern Pennsylvania Commission).
+- Finalize plans for a guaranteed ride home program to support employees utilizing ride share programs and public transit.. - Explore potential last mile strategies for public transportation that could be implemented at the time the BRT opens. - Continue exploring additional shuttle strategies with other local institutions. - Continue use of valet parking in the on-campus garages at peak demand periods. - Offer rideshare/carpool/vanpool matching for employees (coordinate with Southwestern Pennsylvania Commission).

-ENVIRONMENTAL AND SUSTAINABILITY GOALS 7.1
+7.1 ENVIRONMENTAL AND SUSTAINABILITY GOALS